facelessuser/coloraide/docs/src/markdown/gamut.md

 hsl.in_gamut('srgb')
 ```

-There is actually no inherent color gamut for the HSL, HSV, and HWB model as any RGB color space could be represented
+This happens because these cylindrical color models do not represent colors out of gamut in a very sane way.
+They are
-in one of these cylindrical models.
-One could easily map the Display P3 color space to one of these cylindrical modes
+simply not designed to extend past the color gamut.
+So even a slightly out of gamut sRGB color can translate to a value
-creating an HSL Display P3 color, but the models do have constraints to ensure sane color coordinates that make sense.
+way outside the cylindrical color model's boundaries.

 For this reason, gamut checks in the HSL, HSV, or HWB models apply tolerance checks on the color's coordinates in the
-sRGB color space **and** the respective cylindrical model ensuring we have coordinates that are inside the color's
+sRGB color space **and** the respective cylindrical model ensuring we have coordinates that are close to the color's
-actual gamut and that they are sanely within the cylindrical model's constraints as well.
+actual gamut and reasonably close to the cylindrical model's constraints as well.

-So, when using HSL as the gamut check, we can see that it ensures the color is not only within the sRGB gamut, but that
+So, when using HSL as the gamut check, we can see that it ensures the color is not only very close to the sRGB gamut,
-its coordinates are also sanely within the model's constraints.
+but that it is also very close the color model's constraints.

 ```playground
 hsl = Color('color(srgb 0.9999999999994 1.0000000000002 0.9999999999997)').convert('hsl')